Biden-Xi summit: Can the US and China keep competition under control? | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Although the virtual meeting between the US and Chinese leaders has led to no big breakthroughs, both sides expressed willingness to cooperate on "guardrails" to keep competition from getting too dangerous.
+Although the virtual meeting between the US and Chinese leaders did not lead to any big breakthroughs, both sides expressed willingness to cooperate on "guardrails" to prevent competition from turning into catastrophe.

 Biden opened the meeting saying the goal should be to ensure that US-China competition 'does not veer into conflict.'